John Trotter Brockett: Life

 Brockett was born at Witton Gilbert, County Durham.
 In his early youth his parents moved to Gateshead, and he was educated under the care of the Rev. William Turner of Newcastle.
 The law having been selected as his profession, he was, after the usual course of study, admitted an attorney, and practiced for many years at Newcastle, where he was respected as an able and eloquent advocate in the mayor's and sheriff's courts, and a sound lawyer in the branches of his profession which deal with tenures and conveyancing.

 He was a man of refined tastes, and a close student of numismatics and of English antiquities and philology.
-He made considerable collections of books and coins and medals, in 1823-1824 the choice library and cabinets which he had formed up to that time were dispersed by auction at Sotheby's, the sale of the latter occupying ten days, and that of the former fourteen days.
+He made considerable collections of books and coins and medals, in 1820 by Mr Sotheby over 15 days with 1715 lots, the sale was held at Wellington St, The Strand.
+The choice library and cabinets which he had formed up to that time were dispersed by auction, the sale of the latter occupying fifteen days [Sotheby Catalogue dated Tuesday 14th March 1820 and all lots 1715 were printed in 1 catalogue], and that of the latter fourteen days.

 Brockett was a member of the Society of Antiquaries of London, a secretary of the Newcastle Literary and Philosophical Society, and one of the council of the Society of Antiquaries of Newcastle-on-Tyne.
 He died at Albion Place, Newcastle, on 12 October 1842, aged 54.